Representative to APA's Assembly Committee of Representatives of Subspecialties and Sections (ACROSS)

 Our ACROSS representative is expected to attend all Assembly Plenary sessions and be prepared to participate in discussions of action papers that come to the floor, particularly if they are relevant to C-L Psychiatry.
 The ACROSS chair will assign interested members to various committees, such as the Reference Committee, Rules Committee, Procedures Committee, etc. Our representative may be asked to attend a Reference Committee to discuss an action paper relevant to C-L Psychiatry, or develop and write action papers that are relevant to C-L Psychiatry.
 This will be done in collaboration with and/or at the direction of the ACLP Board.

-April 15: Executive Committee selects and recommends to the Board a single nominee for endorsement
+March -April : Nominating Committee reviews candidates, selects and recommends to the Board a single nominee for each role for endorsement